 South of Shamrock, US-83 passes over the Salt Fork of the Red River, which definitely deserves its name, running a muddy red throughout the rainy season.
 West of the highway rise the Rocking Chair Mountains, named after a large cattle ranch established west of here in the 1880s by a group of aristocrats, mainly younger sons of noble Scottish families.
-The only visible sign of their Hibernian legacy survives in place-names like Aberdeen, Clarendon, and Wellington (pop.
-2,185), 25 miles south of Shamrock.
-The center of Wellington is west of the highway, where a nifty 1920s Ritz Cinema (902 E. Ave., 806/447-0090, $7) has been brought back to life, but the US-83 frontage holds all the gas stations and cafés.
+The only visible sign of their Scotian legacy survives in place-names like Aberdeen, Clarendon, and Wellington (pop.
+2,189), which is 25 miles south of Shamrock.
+The center of Wellington is west of the highway, where a nifty 1920s Ritz Theatre (902 E. Ave., 806/447-0090, $7) has been brought back to life, but the US-83 frontage holds all the gas stations and cafés.